 - B. A petition seeking termination of a parent and child relationship may be filed in juvenile court by any party to the dependency proceedings concerning that child.
-Such petition shall conform to the requirements of RCW 13.34.040, shall be served upon the parties as provided in RCW 13.34.070, and shall allege all of the following unless paragraph A.6 or B.7 of this section applies: - 1.
+Such petition shall conform to the requirements of RCW 13.34.040, shall be served upon the parties as provided in RCW 13.34.070, and shall allege all of the following unless paragraph A.6 or B.6 of this section applies: - 1.
 That the child has been found to be a dependent child;

-- 2. That the court has entered a disposition order pursuant to RCW 13.34.130; - 3.
-That the child has been removed or will, at the time of the hearing, have been removed from the custody of the parent for a period of at least six months pursuant to a finding of dependency; - 4.
+2. That the court has entered a disposition order pursuant to RCW 13.34.130;

+- 3. That the child has been removed or will, at the time of the hearing, have been removed from the custody of the parent for a period of at least six months pursuant to a finding of dependency; - 4.
 That the services ordered under RCW 13.34. have been expressly and understandably offered or provided and all necessary services, reasonably available, capable of correcting the parental deficiencies within the foreseeable future have been expressly and understandably offered or provided; - 5.
 That there is little likelihood that conditions will be remedied so that the child can be returned to the parent in the near future.
-A parent's failure to substantially improve parental deficiencies within 12 months following entry of the order rise dispositional shall give to а rebuttable presumption that there is little likelihood that conditions will be remedied so that the child can be returned to the parent in the near future.
-The presumption shall not arise unless the petitioner makes a showing that all necessary services reasonably capable of correcting the parental deficiencies within the foreseeable future have been clearly offered or In determining whether the conditions will remedied the court may consider, but is not limited to, the following factors: - a.
+A parent's failure to substantially improve parental deficiencies within 12 months following entry of the dispositional order shall give rise to a rebuttable presumption that there is little likelihood that conditions will be remedied so that the child can be returned to the parent in the near future.
+The presumption shall not arise unless the petitioner makes a showing that all necessary services reasonably capable of correcting the parental deficiencies within the foreseeable future have been clearly offered or provided.
+In determining whether the conditions will be remedied, the court may consider but is not limited to the following factors: - a.
 Use of intoxicating or controlled substances so as to render the parent incapable of providing proper care for the child for extended periods of time or for periods of time that present a risk of imminent harm to the child and documented unwillingness of the parent to receive and complete treatment or documented multiple failed treatment attempts; or - b.
-Psychological incapacity or mental deficiency of the parent that is so severe and chronic as to render the parent incapable of providing proper care for the child for extended periods of time or for periods of time that present a risk of imminent harm to the child, and documented unwillingness of the parent to receive and complete treatment or documentation there is no treatment that can render the parent capable of providing proper care for the child in the near future; and Revision Rev.# 10 RCW
+Psychological incapacity or mental deficiency of the parent that is so severe and chronic as to render the parent incapable of providing proper care for the child for extended periods of time or for periods of time that present a risk of imminent harm to the child, and documented unwillingness of the parent to receive and complete treatment or documentation there is no treatment that can render the parent capable of providing proper care for the child in the near future; and the whereabouts of the child's parent are unknown and no person has acknowledged paternity or maternity and requested custody of the child within two months after the child was found.

-6. That continuation of the parent and child relationship clearly diminishes the child's prospects for early integration into a stable and permanent home.
+5. That continuation of the parent and child relationship clearly diminishes the child's prospects for early integration into a stable and permanent home.

-C. In lieu of the allegations in subsections (1) through (6) of this section, the petition may allege that the child was found under such circumstances that the whereabouts of the child's parent are unknown and no person has acknowledged paternity or maternity and requested custody of the child within two months after the child was found.
+C. In lieu of the allegations in subsections (1) through (6) of this section, the petition may allege that the child was found under such circumstances that